pranavvss/Automated-Trading-Bot-v1/README.md

 >[!WARNING]
->I highly recommend that you test your bot on paper trading.(Fake Money)
+>I highly recommend that you test your bot on paper trading(Fake Money).

 ------------------------------------------------------------------------------------------
 ** Key Features:**